Which of the following best describes the electron transport chai... | Channels for Pearson+

 Begin by understanding the role of the electron transport chain (ETC) in cellular respiration.
 It is the final stage of aerobic respiration, occurring in the inner mitochondrial membrane.

-Recognize that the ETC involves a series of protein complexes and electron carriers.
-Electrons are transferred through these complexes, originating from NADH and FADH2 produced in earlier stages of respiration.
+Recognize that the ETC consists of a series of protein complexes and other molecules that facilitate the transfer of electrons from electron donors to electron acceptors via redox reactions.

-As electrons move through the chain, energy is released and used to pump protons (H+) from the mitochondrial matrix into the intermembrane space, creating a proton gradient.
+Understand that as electrons move through the ETC, they release energy.
+This energy is used to pump protons across the mitochondrial membrane, creating a proton gradient.

-This proton gradient generates a potential energy difference across the membrane, known as the proton motive force, which is crucial for ATP synthesis.
+Learn that the proton gradient generated by the ETC is used by ATP synthase to synthesize ATP from ADP and inorganic phosphate, a process known as chemiosmosis.

-Finally, understand that ATP is produced when protons flow back into the matrix through ATP synthase, driven by the proton gradient.
-This process is known as oxidative phosphorylation, not substrate-level phosphorylation.
+Identify that the ETC does not directly convert glucose into pyruvate, nor does it break down fatty acids into acetyl-CoA or fix carbon dioxide into organic molecules.
+Its primary function is to generate ATP through electron transfer.

 Watch next